ali-chamas/Alex-ML-game/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A machine learning game, where kids and even adults can learn machine learning by building testing and using their own models using NO CODE.
+> Alex is a machine learning game, ideal for both kids and adults to build, test, and use their own custom models seamlessly in Scratch 3.0, all without writing a single line of code.
-> At Alex, users will choose a level (Text recognition, image recognition or numbers recognition), choose a game and build an AI model based on the requirements of this game.
+> At Alex, users select a mission and construct an AI model using Alex's user-friendly interface to meet the game's requirements.
-> After building the model, users can test it, then deploy it to scratch via Alex's extension to play with their model and finish the game!
-Each time a user finish a game he will unlock another.
+> Once the model is built, users can test and deploy it to Scratch.
+With Alex's extension, they can play with their model and complete the game!
+Completing a game unlocks the next one, keeping the learning journey engaging and progressive.

 ### User Stories